 (by A. Augusto, A. Armas-Cervantes, R. Conforti, M. Dumas, M. La Rosa, D. Reissner)

 Given a BPMN model and an event log in XES or MXML format, this tool computes the fitness and the precision of the model w.r.t. the log.
 Fitness measures how much of the behavior recorded in the log can be replayed by the process model.
 The measure ranges from 0 (highly unfitting model) to 1 (fully fitting model).
 Precision measures the extent of extra model behavior that is not recorded in the log.
 The measure ranges from 0 (highly-imprecise model) to 1 (highly-precise).
-Specifically, these measures are computed by relying on the Markovian representations of the log and of the model behavior, which is then compared using graph-edit distance.
+Specifically, these measures are computed by relying on the Markovian representations of the log and of the model behavior, which are then compared using graph-edit distance.
 The Markovian representation may be lossy depending on the k-order parameter.

 Multi-Perspective Process Comparator (MPC)